Albuquerque Distracted Driving Accident Attorney

 Event Data Recorders

-Some newer vehicles include Event Data Recorders (EDRs) or “black boxes” that capture a range of data about the vehicle’s operation.
+Some newer vehicles include Event Data Recorders (EDRs), also known as “black boxes,” which capture a range of data about the vehicle’s operation.
 For example, an EDR could provide information on the car’s rate of speed, braking (or not), and steering inputs.

 EDR data can provide strong evidence to establish that a distracted driver’s actions contributed to the crash and can be invaluable in determining fault.